EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/getting-started.md

 * [Run JupyterLab](apps/jupyter-app.md) runs an interactive JupyterLab service on a back-end.
 Please be reassured that for this 'getting started' guide no Python knowledge is assumed or required!
 * [Run Batch Container](apps/batch-container-app.md) runs a software container on a back-end.
 This app is designed to run batch containers, those that perform some computational or data-related task without human interaction when they are running.

-!!!
-Note

-    TODO Update images on this page to match the text and apps.

 ---

 ## Your Open OnDemand VM home directory and back-ends